Inference for Heteroskedastic PCA with Missing Data: Analysis for HeteroPCA applied to subspace estimation (Theorem )

 where the last inequality makes use of our construction $\mathcal{P}_{\mathsf{off}\text{-}\mathsf{diag}}\left(\bm{G}\right)=\mathcal{P}_{\mathsf{off}\text{-}\mathsf{diag}}\left(\bm{G}^{0}\right)$.
 Given that the properties of $\bm{G}^{0}$ (which is the diagonal-deleted version of the sample gram matrix) have been studied in \citet{cai2019subspace}, we can readily borrow \citet[Lemma 2]{cai2019subspace} to bound

-with probability exceeding $1-O(d^{-10})$.
+with probability exceeding $1-O(n^{-10})$.
 The careful reader might remark that the above bound is slightly different from \citet[Lemma 2]{cai2019subspace} in the sense that the bound therein contains an additional term $\Vert\bm{M}^{\natural}\Vert_{2,\infty}^{2}\sqrt{\mu^{\natural}r/n_{1}}$; note, however, that this extra term is caused by the effect of the diagonal part $\mathcal{P}_{\mathsf{diag}}(\bm{G}^{\natural})$ in their analysis, which has been removed in the above term $\alpha_{1}$.
 The interested reader is referred to \citet[Appendix B.3]{cai2019subspace} for details.
-In addition, it is seen that
+In view of the bounds